 What we run HVM is slightly lower perfomance than pv itself.
 But, no benchmark done at this moment.

-█ Business Cloud Hosting ● Reliable Xen VPS :: Serving Customer From More Than 35 Countries.
+█ ControlVM.com :: Cloud Hosting ● Reliable Xen VPS:: Serving Customer From More Than 35 Countries.

-█ VPS Hosting Services in the USA ● Germany ● Malaysia ● Singapore and Hong Kong
+█ Hosting Services Available in the USA ● Germany ● Malaysia ● Singapore and Hong Kong

 I don't think it will even be noticeable to yourself or clients.
 Meaning each one.
 Obviously your clients are going to want the one with the most features and easiest navigation.
 I would choose (obviously) the one that is raved about by fellow VPS users!